openmoh/openmohaa/docs/configuration/server.md

 The in-game chat can be tweaked:

-- `set g_instamsg_allowed 0` to disable voice instant messages
+- `set g_instamsg_allowed 0`: This disables voice instant messages
-- `set g_instamsg_minDelay x` where x is the delay in milliseconds, the minimum delay between each instant messages to avoid spamming
+- `set g_instamsg_minDelay x`: x is the delay in milliseconds, the minimum delay between each instant messages to avoid spamming
-- `set g_textmsg_allowed 0` to disable text messages.
+- `set g_textmsg_allowed 0`: This disables text messages.
 All, team and private messages will be disabled
-- `set g_textmsg_minDelay x` where x is the delay in milliseconds, the minimum delay between each text message to avoid spamming
+- `set g_textmsg_minDelay x`: x is the delay in milliseconds, the minimum delay between each text message to avoid spamming

 Temporarily disabling text messages can be useful in situations where tensions arise in the chat.
 Otherwise, it's best to keep them enabled under normal circumstances.

+### Balancing teams

+This setting prevents clients from joining a team if that team already has more players than the others.
+By default, it's turned off, but it can be switched on with the command `set g_teambalance 1`.

+This feature is passive: it only checks the team sizes when someone tries to join, so it won't automatically balance teams during the game.

+*Note: This check doesn't apply in server scripts; it only works when clients join teams directly.*

 ### Bots

 Bots can be used for testing.
 They don't move by default, so a mod will be needed, like [eaglear bots](https://www.moddb.com/mods/medal-of-honor-world-war-1/downloads/moh-eaglear-bots):
-- `set sv_maxbots x` must be used to configure the maximum number of bots
+- `set sv_maxbots x`: Configure and allocate the maximum number of bots
-- `set sv_minPlayers x` is optional and can be used to set the minimum number of players that the server should have.
+- `set sv_minPlayers x`: optional, can be used to set the minimum number of players that the server should have.
 Bots will be spawned based on the minimum number of players.
-- `addbot x` where x is the number of bots to add
+- `addbot x`: x is the number of bots to add
-- `removebot x` where x is the number of bots to remove
+- `removebot x`: x is the number of bots to remove